Daredevil (TV series): Casting

-At the end of May 2014, Charlie Cox was cast as Daredevil.
-Cox was the first choice for the role, suggested by Quesada in 2012 before Marvel Studios regained the rights to the character from the former 20th Century Fox.
+At the end of May 2014, Charlie Cox was cast as Matt Murdock / Daredevil.
+Though Quesada suggested in 2012 before Marvel Studios regained the rights to the character from the former 20th Century Fox that Cox was the right choice for the part, when Cox initially auditioned, the producers felt he was a better fit to play Foggy Nelson.
 On June 10, Marvel announced that Vincent D'Onofrio would portray Wilson Fisk / Kingpin in the series, and on June 20, Rosario Dawson joined the cast.
 A few days later, Elden Henson was cast as Foggy Nelson, while on July 17, Deborah Ann Woll was cast as Karen Page.
 On October 11, Dawson's role was revealed to be Claire Temple, a character resembling that of Night Nurse, while Ayelet Zurer, Bob Gunton, Toby Leonard Moore, and Vondie Curtis-Hall joined the series as Vanessa Mariana, Leland Owlsley, James Wesley, and Ben Urich, respectively.

 In June 2015, Marvel announced that Jon Bernthal was cast as Frank Castle / Punisher for the second season, joining season one returners Cox, Woll, Henson, Dawson, and D'Onofrio.
 The next month, Élodie Yung was cast as Elektra Natchios, a character that had been mentioned already in the first season.
 In September 2015, Stephen Rider joined the cast in the role of Blake Tower.
 Cox, Woll, Henson, D'Onofrio, and Rider return for the third season.
-Wilson Bethel was revealed to be joining them in November 2017, as Benjamin "Dex" Poindexter, with Joanne Whalley joining as Sister Maggie Grace by January 2018, and Jay Ali joining as Rahul "Ray" Nadeem, another FBI agent by March 2018.
+Wilson Bethel was revealed to be joining them in November 2017, as Benjamin "Dex" Poindexter, with Joanne Whalley joining as Sister Maggie Grace by January 2018, and Jay Ali joining as FBI agent Rahul "Ray" Nadeem by March 2018.
 Zurer has a guest appearance in the season.

 On the casting process, DeKnight stated that "You just have to hope you find the right way.
 Luckily our cast came together, and I couldn't have been happier.
 No one will ever perfectly fit what's in your head.
 For me, the more important thing is not whether or not they look the part, but if they feel the part."
 Laray Mayfield and Julie Schubert served as casting directors on the series.
 In December 2017, D'Onofrio revealed he had "a standing agreement with Jeph Loeb", created before the first season, that allowed him to "come in and out of the show", with an unspecified amount of notice given when Marvel hoped to use D'Onofrio in the series.